 Living in Arizona, we are among the lucky few who don’t have to deal with Daylight Savings Time twice a year.
-For the rest of the country, however, every March and November can send shivers up parents’ spines when they remember that they will have to prepare their kids to “spring forward.”
-This year, Daylight Savings will begin in the wee hours of the morning on Sunday, March 8th, 2020.
+However, for the rest of the country, every March and November can send shivers up parents’ spines when they remember that they will have to prepare their kids to “spring forward.”
+This year, Daylight Savings will begin in the wee hours of the morning on Sunday, March 14th, 2021.

 Even as adults, we can have problems adjusting to the new time after a time change.
-How on earth, then, do we prepare a baby to spring forward?
-There are a lot of opinions out there about the best way to tackle sleep when we change the clocks, but I’ve laid out my favorite (and least confusing) approach below.
+How on earth, then, do we prepare a baby for Daylight Savings?
+There are many opinions out there about the best way to tackle sleep when we change the clocks, but I’ve laid out my favorite (and least confusing) approach below.

 Prepare Your Baby for Daylight Savings

 Step 1: Don’t prepare

-I know that probably sounds nuts, especially since you’re reading about how to prepare for the time change, but it can really mess with your head to change the clocks early.
+I know that probably sounds nuts, especially since you’re reading about preparing for the time change, but it can really mess with your head to change the clocks early.
 My recommendation is to wake up on Sunday morning, have your first cup of coffee, and then go around and adjust the clocks.
-I promise, it will feel much better this way.
+I promise it will feel much better this way.

 Step 2: Go “Halfsies”

 Even though the clock will say a new time, your child’s body is going to feel like it’s on yesterday’s time (which is so old news at this point).
 Because children’s circadian rhythms are so strong, this can cause overtiredness, bedtime battles, and a whole slew of other unpleasant things.
-To help prepare your baby to spring forward, I recommend gradually helping your little one get used to falling asleep at the new time by splitting the difference for the first few days.
+To help prepare your baby for Daylight Savings, I recommend gradually helping your little one get used to falling asleep at the new time by splitting the difference for the first few days.